borisdivjak/sharp-ia/research-innovation.md

 {% capture content %}
 SHARP continues to be involved in research with King’s Health Partners and IOPPN.
-SHARP has been responsible for facilitating pilot studies for ACT, AVATAR, Personalisation and My Health Locker and numerous other studies.
-We have been integral in the recruitment and facilitation process, enabling studies to run which may have been challenged due to site and participation barriers.
-We continue to be at the cutting edge of service delivery and have incorporated new trialled and tested interventions into our core therapy offering to people such as mindfulness and ACT.
+SHARP has facilitated pilot studies for ACT, AVATAR, Personalisation and My Health Locker and numerous other studies.
+We have been integral to the recruitment and facilitation process, enabling studies to run which may have been challenged due to site and participation barriers.
+We continue to be at the cutting edge of service delivery, incorporating new trialled and tested interventions into our core therapy offering such as mindfulness and ACT.
 {% endcapture %}

 {% include section-lead-text.html %}